AJGHUB/ITCROWD/README.md

 9. PROFILE model routes fields: with all the relevant fields
 10. Get current user profile
-11. create & Update Profile Routes
+11. create & Update Profile Routes in profile.js
+12.